 Jordanians mourned the death of pilot Mo'ath Kasasbah in mosques across the country, amid widespread sorrow and indignation.
 Crowds chanted slogans against the Islamic State group, as public figures demanded revenge for the slain pilot.

-Safi al-Kaseasbeh, third right, father of slain Jordanian pilot, Lt.
-Muath al-Kaseasbeh attends a mass funeral at the Kaseasbeh tribe's gathering divan at their home village of Ai, near Karak, Jordan, Feb.
+A relative of slain Jordanian pilot, Lt.
+Muath al-Kaseasbeh attends the Kaseasbeh tribe gathering divan at their home village of Ai, near Karak, Feb.
 4, 2015.